-Note: The BaseNode is a base class for Node and Node2D.
+Note: The BaseNode is a base class for Node, Node2D, and NodeND.
 It should not be used directly unless creating a new transformation type.
-It is included here to document the common interface of 1D and 2D node an wavelet packet transform classes.
+It is included here to document the common interface of the node and wavelet packet transform classes.